Part of the Coworking Software Guide

 Best for: Operators who prioritise ease of use for both staff and members, and want the fastest onboarding.

 The platform covers member management, desk and room booking, billing, access control integration, and a member app.
 The focus on UX means staff can be productive within days rather than weeks.
-For spaces where the community manager also handles operations, marketing, and events (which is most independent spaces), the time saved on software administration is valuable.
+In most independent spaces the community manager also runs operations, marketing and events.
+Time saved on the software is worth a great deal to them.

 The limitation: Optix's enterprise features are less developed than Nexudus or OfficeRnD.
 Multi-location analytics and advanced financial reporting are not as deep.
 If your operation requires complex pricing tiers, multi-currency billing, or integration with enterprise systems, Optix may not have the depth you need.